 For most westerners, Yemen was a little-known entity until well into the second half of the twentieth century as it had been since the Sabaean era and the rule of Bilquis, the Queen of Sheba.
 Aden and South Yemen had been a British Protectorate before becoming a communist state supported by the Soviet Union in 1967.
 North Yemen had been ruled by the Zaydi Imams for over a thousand years until 1962 when a revolution brought about the fall of Imam rule and the establishment of a democratic government.
 As embassies and some international NGOs began to trickle into the new democratic state, outsiders had their first opportunity to visit this land.
 Western contacts and travel to Yemen increased significantly in 1990 when North and South Yemen united under a government based in Sana’a.

 Travellers fortunate enough to visit Yemen in the earlier days found a country awash with silver jewellery.
 From the mountains of the Yemeni highlands to Shibam in the Hadhramawt, each region had distinctive craftsmanship and its own silversmiths who were sought out for their workmanship.
 The Yemenis also knew how to work stones and resin.
-Amber in all its shades of golden to orange and red, Coral in shades of white, pink, red and black, Turquoise, a matrix style (that came from Saudi Arabia), carnelian, red glass, and agate in a myriad of shades were worked, mostly in a cabochon style.
+Amber in all its shades of golden to orange and red, coral in shades of white, pink, red and black, turquoise, a matrix style (that came from Saudi Arabia), carnelian, red glass, and agate in a myriad of shades were worked, mostly in a cabochon style.

 Yemeni Jewish silver selection (fabric with a coloured background)